 Transforming Touch®

 Developed by Stephen Terrell, PsyD, SEP, Transforming Touch® is grounded in science, including the Adverse Childhood Experiences (ACE) Study, which highlights the importance of early intervention for those exposed to developmental trauma.
-The model uses hands-on interventions—and at times, intentional non-physical touch—to reach non-verbal, early trauma and gently re-pattern experiences across the physical, emotional, intellectual, and spiritual self.
+The model uses hands-on interventions, and at times, intentional non-physical touch.
+It can reach non-verbal, early trauma and gently re-pattern experiences across the physical, emotional, intellectual, and spiritual self.

 “I have been working with Bianca for over a year now.
 I have developmental and shock trauma, and the healing journey has been very slow.
 In the past few months, Bianca introduced me to Transforming Touch®, and having this experience has felt like intense reprogramming of some very early experiences.
 In particular, I have had very strong responses to the Fear Paralysis and Moro Enhancements.
 The intensity was new and ran very deep.